 For a copy of our salary surveys (Accounting specific and all co-op programs please click here.

-We strive to secure paid employment for our students; however, some special programs and industries may not offer remuneration because of the nature of their business (examples include dramatic arts, psychology, and political science).
+We strive to secure paid employment for our students; however, some special programs and industries may not offer remuneration because of the nature of their business (examples include the entertainment industry, sports industry, music industry, the fashion industry, and non-profit sectors).
 While unpaid, the experience and contacts afforded by these positions are critical to your success in these industries.

 We want to ensure our students have a solid academic background and can contribute in a meaningful way to their employer, so most of our students begin their first work term after they have completed their second year of study.
 Work terms start in September, January or May and normally follow a pre-determined work/study sequence published in the University Calendar.